Trichothecene

 Trichothecenes constitute a large group of chemically related mycotoxins.
-They are produced by fungi of the genera Fusarium, Myrothecium, Trichoderma, Podostroma, Trichothecium, Cephalosporium, Verticimonosporium and Stachybotrys.
+They are produced by fungi of the genera Fusarium, Myrothecium, Trichoderma, Trichothecium, Cephalosporium, Verticimonosporium and Stachybotrys.
 Chemically, trichothecenes are a class of sesquiterpenes.

 All trichothecenes share a cyclic terpene core but differ in the type of functional groups (R groups) attached to the carbon backbone.
 They are produced on many different grains such as wheat, oats, or maize by various Fusarium species including F. graminearum, F. sporotrichioides, F. poae, and F. equiseti.

 Some moulds that produce trichothecene mycotoxins, such as Stachybotrys chartarum, can grow in damp indoor environments.
 It has been found that macrocyclic trichothecenes produced by S. chartarum can become airborne and thus contribute to health problems in humans.

-A poisonous mushroom native to Japan and China, Trichoderma cornu-damae (syn.
-Podostroma cornu-damae), contains six trichothecenes, including satratoxin H, roridin E, and verrucarin A.
+Trichoderma cornu-damae (syn.
+Podostroma cornu-damae), a mushroom native to Asia, contains potentially fatal levels of satratoxin H.

 Classification

 General classification

 The core structure of all major trichothecenes with major examples from each classification type.
 Identifying functional groups for the classification type are highlighted in red.

 Trichothecenes are a group of over 150 chemically related toxic mycotoxins.
 Each trichothecene displays a core structure consisting of a six-membered ring containing a single oxygen atom, flanked by two carbon rings.
 This core ring structure contains an epoxide bridging carbons 12 and 13, as well as a double bond between carbons 9 and 10.
 These two functional groups are primarily responsible for trichothecenes' ability to inhibit protein synthesis and incur general cytotoxic effects.
 Notably, this core structure is amphipathic, containing both polar and nonpolar parts.
 All trichothecenes are related through this common structure but are differentiated by the substitution pattern of oxygen-containing functional groups on carbons 3, 4, 7, 8, and 15.
 These functional groups govern the properties of an individual trichothecene and also serve as the basis for the most commonly used classification system for this family of toxins.
 This classification system breaks up the trichothecene family into four groups: Type A, B, C, and D.